 If you don’t already play or sing in one, why not?
 They’re great fun!
 There are ensembles for most instruments and standards.
 Ensembles tackle a variety of repertoire, from classical to film music and show tunes.
 Playing in an ensemble is also a great way of improving your sight-reading.
-They only cost £25 per term and you can have a free trial!
+They only cost £25 per term and you are welcome to try out ensembles for a week or two before making a commitment.
 Orchestra is a free class.

 For string players from grade 2 – grade 4